punlx/arc-pdf-backend/README.md

-# ArcFusion Take-Home Assignment: Frontend/Fullstack
+# ArcFusion Take-Home Assignment: Frontend

 ## Objective

 Build a production-ready frontend application that enables users to upload PDFs and ask questions about their content via an API.
 The focus is on component architecture, state management, styling, and frontend code quality — not on the LLM or AI logic itself.
+The chat response from the backend will be mocked.
+You are expected to only do frontend development.

 ## Requirements